rfhb/ctrdata/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Submission reason
-* new versionwith reduced depencies and faster operation on remote servers
+* new version moving from local to remote mongodb server